mhhussain/kube-demo/README.md

 - [ ] Create a deployment
 - [ ] Patch a deployment
 - [ ] port-forward to access application from local machine
+- [ ] Download and manage the cluster using Lens